 Over a hundred child support professionals from North America signed the Interstate Pledge, a commitment to optimize cooperation and eliminate barriers associated with multi-jurisdictional cases.
 For this, they received a WICSEC water bottle tote and an updated listing of names, email addresses, and phone numbers for all the individuals who have signed the pledge over the past seven years.
 The list of over 1,000 names includes individuals from Guam to New York, the Apache Nation to the Quinault Tribal Nation, and the Department of Defense to the federal Office of Child Support Enforcement.
 Representatives of the Child Support Maintenance Office in British Columbia, Canada, have even signed the Pledge.

-If you are planning to come to next year’s Annual Conference in Anchorage, Alaska, please attend the fair, or consider being an ambassador for your program.
+If you are planning to come to next year’s Annual Conference in Omaha, Nebraska, please attend the fair, or consider being an ambassador for your program.
 We encourage IV-D agencies – especially from States and Tribes west of the Mighty Mississippi – to identify Ambassadors now.
 The job is both enjoyable and easy – and speaker conference rates are available.
 Imagine greeting colleagues from across the nation, and sharing promotional items, contact information, and insights about your IV-D program.
 How hard can this be?
 Sit back, relax, and enjoy!